 If you are looking for somewhere less-known and away from the crowds, Omihachiman is probably a perfect day trip destination for you!
 This lovely city lies to the east side of Lake Biwa which is widely known as Japan’s largest lake in Shiga prefecture.

 Hachimanbori Moat area offers a well-preserved old townscape along with the symbolic canal running through the beautiful city.
-Their luxury boat cruise is a popular activity which allows you to explore the scenic canal that attracts visitors with breathtaking cherry blossoms in spring.
+Their luxury boat cruise is a popular activity that allows you to explore the scenic canal that attracts visitors with breathtaking cherry blossoms in spring.
 If you are interested in Japanese history, visit Azuchi Castle Ruins and Himure-hachimangu Shrine before hopping on Hachimanyama Ropeway.
 It takes you up to the summit of Mt.
 Hachiman, a 271.9-meter peak offering panoramic views of the entire city!

 How to get to Omihachiman from Nagoya